 - Learn to decline extra projects that aren’t required by your employer.

 - Learn that it is OK to not be available sometimes.

 - In the age of cell-phones, a simple text can change how we spend our time.
-Say “no”, to last minute requests and interruptions.
+Say “no”, to last-minute requests and interruptions.
 Most people will understand.
-We worry about disappointing people by not showing up, but showing up unprepared, uninterested, and untimely is worse.
+We worry about disappointing people by not showing up; however, showing up unprepared, uninterested, and untimely is worse.

 Ha, you just learned to say “No”, but remember to say “Yes” too!